osg-htc/osg-htc.github.io/_about/open_science_pool.md

 ## What is the Open Science Pool?

-> The OSG is organized around multiple ‘pools’ of computing and data resources (like virtual clusters), each operated by and for a different research community.
-In addition to pools operated by some institutions and large collaborations, the Open Science Pool is operated by OSG staff for broad use by the open science community, including campus researchers who are not part of an institution or collaboration with its own pool.
+> The Open Science Pool (OSPool) is an OSG service that provides access to shared computing and data resources using distributed high-throughput computing (dHTC).
+The pool aggregates computing resources from across the nation together to make them usable for broad use by the open science community, from researcher-driven groups to scientific collaborations.

 > The OSPool aggregates computing resources from across the nation, making this capacity available as a single virtual cluster available for large-scale, distributed High Throughput Computing (dHTC).
 Researchers can submit computational work to the OSPool via access points operated locally to their campuses, or via OSG Connect access points, which serve researchers affiliated with projects at UW-based academic, non-profit, and government institutions.